Blue Ox Trail

 - See contact number by trail section.

-OPEN : Start of trail to Funkley - OPEN; Funkley to Big Falls - OPEN (Trail is passable but club will continue to widen and clean up in blow down areas.); Big Falls note: At Big Falls, near the Bigfork River, the trail is closed from Highway 6 to County Road 31.
+OPEN : Start of trail to Funkley - OPEN; Funkley to Big Falls - OPEN; Big Falls note: At Big Falls, near the Bigfork River, the trail is closed from Highway 6 to County Road 31.
 Follow the detour signs along Highway 71; Big Falls to south of Littlefork - OPEN; Littlefork note: The trail begins and ends on the north and south edge of the City of Littlefork.
 The City permits ATV travel through town; North of Littlefork to International Falls - OPEN (Caution, there is a 2 mile section of trail north of Littlefork, near the Arrowhead State Trail junction, that remains consistently flooded.)

 4/1 to 11/30